chinapedia/wikipedia.abstract.en/Page/Colonialism.md

 -   Ceylon
 -   Christmas Island
 -   Cocos (Keeling) Islands
--   Cyprus (including Akrotiri and Dhekelia)Resa_del_bacino_del_Brandewater.jpg was the annexation of the Boer Republics to the British Empire in 1902]]
+-   Cyprus (including Akrotiri and Dhekelia) was the annexation of the Boer Republics to the British Empire in 1902]]
 -   Egypt
 -   Falkland Islands
 -   Falkland Islands Dependencies